-Table 1 show a size of input voltage of various digital ICs and the relay coil need.
+Table 1 shows size of input voltage of various digital ICs and the relay coil need.
 By has various resistor-R limit proper current for circuit.

-In Figure 3 is the driver relay circuit by use input voltage to feed to the relay coil, but has some voltage junction base and emitter lead of transistor.
+Figure 3 is the driver relay circuit by use input voltage to feed to the relay coil but has some voltage junction base and emitter lead of transistor.
 Which has value about 0.7 volts.
-For example : input from the pulse output digital pulse of 12 volts to drive to transistor.
-Therefore, we will have voltage across the relay coil about 12V-0.7V = 11.3V etc.

 Iin = (100×10/-3)/50

-Therefore, it calculates current input equals: 2 mA.
+Therefore, it calculates the current input equals: 2 mA.

-On each relay feature will is determined the resistance of coil is ohms unit.
-So if we know voltage of relay will also calculate the current of coil. such as voltage of relay is 12 volts.
+On each relay feature will is determined the resistance of the coil is ohms unit.
+So if we know the voltage of the relay will also calculate the current of the coil. such as a voltage of the relay is 12 volts.

-The resistance of relay coil 120 ohms will can calculate current flowing through the relay coil is 12 divided by 120 equals 0.1 A or 100 mA etc.
+The resistance of relay coil 120 ohms will calculate the current flowing through the relay coil is 12 divided by 120 equals 0.1 A or 100 mA etc.

-On Figure 4 is the relay driver circuit that has increasing gain up.
-In case that very low input current from digital circuit.
-We will see that this circuit we use the transistor as Darlington compound to replace two transistors.
+Figure 4 is the relay driver circuit that has increasing gain up.
+In case that very low input current from a digital circuit.
+We will see that this circuit we use the transistor as a Darlington compound to replace two transistors.

-If we use transistor that has gain about 50 times and use one transistor to increase up to 2500 times (50×50).
+If we use a transistor that has gained about 50 times and use one transistor to increase up to 2500 times (50×50).
 Thus, if very low current about 100 uA, the relay driver circuit can provide current up to 250 mA

 Therefore, the current coil of 250 mA.